 Joshua Williamson, aged 15, Charleston Academy.

-Take a look at these bags with positive affirmations addressing mental health issues, produced by programme participants in collaboration with mental health charity, Birchwood Highland:
+Bags with positive affirmations addressing mental health issues, produced by programme participants in collaboration with mental health charity, Birchwood Highland:

 “My mum had two teen pregnancies and was a mum of two by the age of 17.
 I’m a lot closer to my mum because of this project as I now know what she went through.
 I’ve become more confident in myself and I enjoy working in groups.”
-Kelly, participant in youth-led community project.
+Kelly, participant in this project.